 Be a tourist for the day – go on a selfie treasure hunt and snap photos solo or with a friend.
 If you’re anything like me, your photo library is probably lacking images from your own city – now’s your chance to fix that once and for all!

-Eat at the most touristy restaurant
+11. Eat at your town’s most touristy restaurant

 Are there venues in your town or city that tourists love but locals avoid?
 If you can’t think of any, here’s where that guidebook or blogger’s itinerary might come in handy!